Classic Scottish Shortbread for your Christmas Cookie Tray

 Instructions

-1. There are several ways to make this Scottish Shortbread recipe.
-The dough fits easily into a 13" x 9" baking pan which I score before baking.
-It's also perfect for shortbread molds, which I often make in a snowflake mold.
-I also love to shape the shortbread into petticoat tails, which are rounded discs with crimped or lined edges.
-But any way you shape them, they are a treat everyone will love.
+• There are several ways to make this Scottish Shortbread recipe.
+The dough fits easily into a 13" x 9" baking pan, which I score before baking.
+It's also perfect for shortbread molds, like my Snowflake Shortbread Cookies.
+But it also works well shaped into petticoat tails, which are rounded discs with crimped or lined edges.
+But anyway you shape them, they are a treat everyone will love.

 Notes